Artavasdes II of Armenia: Biography

-In 36 BC the Roman General Mark Antony started his Parthian campaign.
+In 36 BC the Roman general Mark Antony started his Parthian campaign.
 He allied himself with several kings of the region, including Artavasdes, who again switched sides.
-According to Plutarch, of the allied kings Artavasdes was "the greatest of them all... who furnished six thousand horse and seven thousand foot" to Antony.
+According to Plutarch, of the allied kings Artavasdes was "the greatest of them all[...] who furnished six thousand horse and seven thousand foot" to Antony.
 Artavasdes II also persuaded Antony to attack his enemy Artavasdes of Atropatene.
 Nevertheless, once Antony left Armenia to invade Atropatene, Artavasdes II "despairing of the Roman cause" abandoned Antony.
 Although Artavasdes II gave refuge and supplied the defeated Romans, in 34 BC Antony planned a new invasion of Armenia to take revenge for the betrayal.
 First he sent his friend Quintus Dellius, who offered a betrothal of Antony's six-year-old son Alexander Helios to a daughter of Artavasdes II, but the Armenian king hesitated.
 Now the triumvir marched into Roman western Armenia.
 He summoned Artavasdes II to Nicopolis, allegedly to prepare a new war against Parthia.
 Artavasdes II didn't come, so the Roman general quickly marched to the Armenian capital Artaxata.
 He arrested the king, hoping with his hostage's assistance to obtain great treasures in the Armenian castles.
 His son Artaxias II was elected as successor.
 After a lost battle Artaxias II fled to the Parthian king.
 Finally Antony took Artavasdes II to Alexandria.

 The Armenian king and his family, who were bound with golden chains, had to follow Antony in his triumphal procession.
-Cleopatra VII of Egypt awaited the triumvir on a golden throne, but Artavasdes II refused to render homage to the Egyptian Queen by Proskynesis.
+Cleopatra VII of Egypt awaited the triumvir on a golden throne, but Artavasdes II refused to render homage to the Egyptian Queen by proskynesis.

 In 31 BC, after Antony's defeat at the Battle of Actium, Cleopatra had Artavasdes decapitated.
 He had been an enemy of his namesake, King Artavasdes I of Media Atropatene, an ally of Antony and Cleopatra.
 She sent his head to Artavasdes I of Media Atropatene to secure his help.

 Plutarch described Artavasdes II as a well-educated man, who had a great fondness for all things Greek and was an accomplished scholar who composed Greek tragedies and histories.
-From a wife whose name is unknown, he was survived by two sons: Artaxias II, Tigranes III, and a daughter who possibly married King Archelaus of Cappadocia.
+From a wife whose name is unknown, he had two sons: Artaxias II, Tigranes III, and a daughter who possibly married King Archelaus of Cappadocia.

+Legacy

+The memory of Artavasdes' imprisonment in Egypt was preserved in an Armenian popular legend conveyed by Movses Khorenatsi, in which Artavasdes is cursed by his father and imprisoned by the spirits known as the k’ajk’ inside Mount Ararat, while the people of Armenia await his return.
+In the legend, Artavasdes is partially conflated with his brother Tigranes the Younger.